-Nourishing sweet potatoes and protein-rich red lentils, simmered together with a tart green apple, aromatic ginger, cilantro, onion, garlic and coconut milk.
-This glowing soup is nutrient dense and full of great flavors!
+Nourishing sweet potatoes, and protein-rich red lentils, simmered together with a tart green apple, aromatic ginger, curry, cilantro, onion, garlic and coconut milk.
+This glowing Curry Sweet Potato & Red Lentil Soup recipe is nutrient dense and full of great flavors!

 With soup season about to start, and the temperatures begin to fall, warm up the kitchen and wrap your hands around a bowl full of this thick, hearty soup.

 It’s a lovely combination of both savory & sweet, and just may be your new go-to soup!